Regression Discontinuity Design with Potentially Many Covariates: Main result

-The above theorem is on estimation of the coefficients of the best linear predictor $\theta^{*}=(\alpha^{*},\tau^{*},\beta_{-}^{*},\beta_{+}^{*},\gamma^{*\prime})^{\prime}$.
+The above theorem is on estimation of the coefficients of the best linear predictor $\theta_{n}^{*}$ defined in Assumption \ref{asm:point-est} (1).
 Additionally suppose that the assumptions of Lemma 1 of CCFT hold true, and the covariates $Z_{i}$ are predetermined.
-Then we can guarantee that $\tau^{*}$ coincides with the average causal effect $\tau$ in (\ref{eq:tau}) so that Theorem \ref{thm:point-est} provides the conditions for the consistency and convergence rate of $\hat{\tau}$ to $\tau$.
+Then we can guarantee that the second element of $\theta_{n}^{*}$ coincides with the average causal effect $\tau$ in (\ref{eq:tau}) so that Theorem \ref{thm:point-est} provides the conditions for the consistency and convergence rate of $\hat{\tau}$ to $\tau$.
 If $Z_{i}$ are not predetermined (i.e., $Z_{i}(0)\neq_{d}Z_{i}(1)$), then $\hat{\tau}$ typically converges to $\tau$ minus some bias component, which is obtained as a limit of CCFT's bias term in their Lemma 1.

 Our estimators and above theorem can be extended to other regression models that contain the covariates $\{T_{i}Z_{i},(1-T_{i})Z_{i}\}$, $(Z_{i}-\bar{Z})$, or $\{T_{i}(Z_{i}-\bar{Z}),(1-T_{i})(Z_{i}-\bar{Z})\}$ as in CCFT.
 However, as shown in Lemma 1 of CCFT, such estimators require more stringent conditions to guarantee the consistency for $\tau$.
-Furthermore, the local lasso regression (\ref{eq:lasso}) can be extended to incorporate the polynomials of $X_{i}$ and $T_{i}X_{i}$ even though this paper focuses on the local linear model.
+Furthermore, the local Lasso regression (\ref{eq:lasso}) can be extended to incorporate polynomials of $X_{i}$ and $T_{i}X_{i}$ even though this paper focuses on the local linear model.

-Finally, we discuss the choices of the localization bandwidth $h$ and regularization parameter $\lambda_{n}$.
-We can use the MSE-optimal bandwidth based on the suggestion by CCFT and the regularization parameter $\lambda_{n}$ using cross-validation by Friedman, Hastie and Tibshirani (2010) and the data-driven choice by Belloni, Chernozhukov and Hansen (2014) among others.
+Finally, we discuss the choices of the localization bandwidths $b_{n}$ and $h_{n}$ and regularization parameter $\lambda_{n}$.
+We can use the MSE-optimal bandwidth based on the suggestion by CCFT and the regularization parameter $\lambda_{n}$ using cross-validation by Friedman, Hastie and Tibshirani (2010) or a data-driven choice by Belloni, Chernozhukov and Hansen (2014) among others.
 See Theorem \ref{thm:t} in the next subsection for their justification, and Section \ref{sec:rec} for a detail on our practical recommendation.